+Prepared for

+FLORIDA YARDS & NEIGHBORHOODS

-Prepared for Florida Yards & Neighborhoods University of Florida P.O.
-Box 110675, Mehrhof Hall Gainesville, FL 32611-0675 Revised January, 2009
+University of Florida

+P.O.
+Box 110675, Mehrhof Hall • Gainesville, FL 32611-0675
-Prepared by Conservation Clinic University of Florida Levin College of Law Gina M. Fraga, J.D.
-Candidate Srujani Pagidipati, J.D.
-Candidate Contributions by: Joshua Muller, J.D.
-Candidate Paul Kim, J.D.
-Candidate Amanda Perry, J.D.
-Candidate Thomas T. Ankersen, Director Advisor: Ondine Wells, Builder & Developer State Coordinator Reviewer: Michael Thomas, FDEP Esen Momol, Florida-Friendly Landscape Program Statewide Coordinator

-TABLE OF CONTENTS
+Revised JANUARY 2009

+Prepared by:

+Conservation Clinic

+University of Florida Levin College of Law

+Gina M. Fraga, J.D.
+Candidate

+Srujani Pagidipati, J.D.
+Candidate

+Contributions by: Joshua Muller, J.D.
+Candidate

+Paul Kim, J.D.
+Candidate

+Amanda Perry, J.D.
+Candidate

+Thomas T. Ankersen, Director

+Advisor: Ondine Wells, Builder & Developer State Coordinator

+Reviewer: Michael Thomas, FDEP

+Esen Momol, Florida-Friendly Landscape Program Statewide Coordinator

+Table of Contents

+l.
+OVERVIEW 29

-- I. OVERVIEW - II.
-ENFORCEABILITY AND AMENDABILITY OF CCRs - III.
-PURPOSE - IV.
-EXHIBIT TO DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS FOR FLORIDA-FRIENDLY DEVELOPMENT
+II.
+ENFORCEABILITY AND AMENDABILITY OF CCRs 30

+III.
+PURPOSE 30

+IV.
+EXHIBIT TO DECLARATION OF

+COVENANTS, CONDITIONS

+AND RESTRICTIONS FOR

+FLORIDA-FRIENDLY DEVELOPMENT 3

-I. Overview
+I. OVERVIEW

 As more people move to Florida each day, continued land development is inevitable.
 It is imperative that Floridians find a way to coexist with their natural environment or face the possibility of forever losing valuable resources such as pristine waters and native species.
 To protect Florida's fragile environment, developers, homeowners, and homeowner associations must understand and address the environmental impact of their land use decisions.
-By minimizing their adverse impacts on the environment, these individuals and organizations can make a positive difference in preserving Florida's natural resources.1 Accordingly, to encourage the implementation of low impact land use strategies at the homeowner associations place Florida-Friendly Landscaping restrictive covenants on their properties.
+By minimizing their adverse impacts on the environment, these individuals and organizations can make a positive difference in preserving Florida's natural resources.
+Accordingly, to encourage the implementation of low impact land use strategies at the homeowner level, this document recommends that developers, homeowners, and homeowner associations place Florida-Friendly Landscaping restrictive covenants on their properties.

-A Florida-Friendly Landscape is one where the right plants are in the right place, watering is done efficiently, fertilizing is done appropriately, mulch is used, wildlife is attracted, yard pests are managed responsibly, yard waste is recycled, stormwater runoff is significantly reduced, and the waterfront is protected from pollutants.2 Currently, developers interested in incorporating these practices into their community's documents and plans have no concise guidelines or certainty as to their enforcement throughout the lifetime of the project.
+A Florida-Friendly Landscape is one where the right plants are in the right place, watering is done efficiently, fertilizing is done appropriately, mulch is used, wildlife is attracted, yard pests are managed responsibly, yard waste is recycled, stormwater runoff is significantly reduced, and the waterfront is protected from pollutants.
+Currently, developers interested in incorporating these practices into their community's documents and plans have no concise guidelines or certainty as to their enforcement throughout the lifetime of the project.
 Adding these provisions into the community's declaration of covenants gives them the force of law.
-Therefore, a developer acquires a fair amount of certainty that a project intended to be marketed and sold as "Florida-Friendly" will retain many of the environmental characteristics that attracted buyers in the first place.3
+Therefore, a developer acquires a fair amount of certainty that a project intended to be marketed and sold as "Florida-Friendly" will retain many of the environmental characteristics that attracted buyers in the first place.